 2. (2) Overlapping: $0 < P(Z = 1| X) < 1$.

-When this property $\boldsymbol{X}$ holds, we can recover LATE through a special case of Abadie’s kappa theorem.
-This theorem tells that LATE is equal to the following regression:
+When this property of $\boldsymbol{X}$ holds, we can recover LATE through a special case of Abadie’s kappa theorem.
+This theorem tells that the conditional LATE is equal to the following regression:

 where $\kappa$ is below: